JetBrains/teamcity-documentation/topics/jenkins-to-teamcity-migration-guidelines.md

 [//]: # (auxiliary-id: Jenkins to TeamCity Migration Guidelines)

 ## Introduction
+{product="tc"}

 This document provides the basics you need to know when migrating from Jenkins to a TeamCity CI server.
 TeamCity is quite different from Jenkins in terms of concepts related to managing CI and CD.
-If you just want to jump in and get started, try to [this guide](getting-started-with-teamcity.md).
+If you just want to jump in and get started, try to follow [this guide](getting-started-with-teamcity.md).

+## Introduction
+{product="tcc"}

+This document provides the basics you need to know when migrating from Jenkins to a TeamCity CI server.
+TeamCity is quite different from Jenkins in terms of concepts related to managing CI and CD.
+If you just want to jump in and get started, try to follow [this guide](getting-started-with-teamcity-cloud.md).

 ## Concepts